saltyorg/docs/docs/sandbox/apps/plex_patrol.md

   - monitoring
 ---

-# plex_patrol
+# Plex Patrol

 ## Overview

-[plex_patrol](https://github.com/l3uddz/plex_patrol) is a tool which can monitor a plex server to kick transcodes (audio or video or both), kick paused streams if not resumed within X minutes, kick specific players, e.g. Plex Web, etc.
+[Plex Patrol](https://github.com/l3uddz/plex_patrol) is a tool which can monitor a plex server to kick transcodes (audio or video or both), kick paused streams if not resumed within X minutes, kick specific players, e.g. Plex Web, etc.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|